 Chapter 2 brings us to Junon later that same day, 1pm.
 If you’re wondering how long it takes to get from Midgar to Junon with reliable transportation, it seems it’s somewhere around eleven hours, minus the time it took to finish Chapter 1.
 It makes Zack’s rush trip from Costa del Sol to Genesis’ siege of Junon in Crisis Core seem even more preposterous than I implied at the time.

 Reno and Shotgun arrive at a hotel where they’re ordered to head in to meet the President.
 Mere moments later, AVALANCHE arrives outside and takes out the guards on street level, all without them sounding any sort of alarm?
 I get that this isn’t a government building, but was the FOMA900i so expensive that they could only buy enough cell phones for the Turks?
 Speaking of expense, outside of the President’s suite, this is a seriously utilitarian hotel, since they just re-used the “metallic military building” tileset that we’ll be seeing across the game.
 It’s really weird to be in a gradually developed social game and yet see these early missions be determined by asset reuse instead of the other way around, but somehow we’ve done this twice now!
 I’ll give the game this: it must have been very thoroughly planned!

 Joker leaves the party with an iris flower, which according to the Key Items menu symbolizes vengeance.
-Nice guy.
+Like I was saying: nice guy.
 After we learn Kozy can’t see the shadowmen, and she whispers to you not to tell Michel her real name.
 It’s worth noting that she kept calling Michel “-kun” by accident during the past few scenes.
 At this point, we have no choice but to leave.
 Michel wants to go with you to get revenge on Joker, but everyone concludes they shouldn’t do so without weapons.
 Are you guys sure?
-Because I’m pretty sure we could have never used our weapons in Persona 1 and got through just fine!
+Because I’m pretty sure we could have never used our weapons in Persona 1 and got through the game just fine!
 Well, okay, but only because you insist!